-Has a degree in Economics and a Master degree in Management from University of Coimbra.
+Has a degree in Economics and a Master degree in Management from the University of Coimbra.
 Since 2015 she is working for Caritas Coimbra as a project manager of the Innovation Department, giving support on elaboration and execution of national and international projects that Caritas Coimbra carries out like the GrowMeUp project.
-She supports the project's coordination, contributes to the deliverables, articles and also performs the administrative, financial and technical control of projects.
-She is responsible to plan, organize and monitor several pilot initiatives to assess ICT acceptance for Active and Healthy Ageing by the end users, doing also some scientific research.
-She is also standin coordinator of EIPonAHA - group D4 "Age-friendly buildings, cities and environments", promoting several partnerships and networks at regional and international level.
+She supports the project's coordination, contributes to the deliverables, articles, and also performs the administrative, financial, and technical control of projects.
+She is responsible for planning, organising and monitoring of several pilot initiatives to assess ICT acceptance for Active and Healthy Ageing by the end users, also doing some scientific research.
+She is also stand-in coordinator of EIPonAHA - group D4 "Agefriendly buildings, cities and environments", promoting several partnerships and networks at the regional and international level.
 She was a speaker in some relevant international events like WorldCist'17 - 5th World Conference on IT and Technologies, AAL Forum 2017 and the Conference of Partners EIP-AHA 2018.